1. Click Start-> Choose Settings->Control Panel

 Internet Information Services (IIS) is a powerful Web server on Windows Server 2003 that provides reliable, manageable and scalable Web applications.

 Let’s check as how to install IIS on Windows Server 2003 system.
 We can install IIS on a Domain Controller (DC), a member server in an Active Directory (AD), or on a standalone server.

 #2.
-On next screen Click on Add or Remove Program
+On the next screen Click Add or Remove Program

 #3.
-Add or Remove Windows will appear, on Left pane Click on Add/Remove Windows Components
+Add or Remove Windows will appear, on the Left pane Click Add/Remove Windows Components

 #4.
-On Windows Components Wizard, Select Application Server and Click on Details
+On Windows Components Wizard, Select Application Server and Click Details

 #5.
-On the Application Server page, Click on Internet Information Services (IIS) and Click on Details button.
+On the Application Server page, Choose Internet Information Services (IIS) and Click on the Details button.

 #6.
 On the Internet Information Services (IIS) dialog box, put a check mark on the lists of components that you want to install to support your Web server.
 Let’s select World Wide Web Services and other components.

 #7.
-You can also check the lists of components that getting installed on World Wide Web Service by clicking on Details button.
+You can also check the lists of components that will be installed on World Wide Web Service by clicking on Details button.
 Check the components and click OK,

 #8.
 Click OK on the Internet Information Services (IIS) dialog box.

 #9.
-Click OK on Application Server dialog box.
+Click OK on the Application Server dialog box.